levlaz/100-days-of-code/r1-log.md

 ### R1D13 5/17/2020
 I finished the regex course on FCC.
 This one was one of the trickier courses that I've done so far.
 I think I am miles away from where I started with Regex many years ago, but its always an area that I struggle with.
 The [Online Regex Tester](https://regex101.com/) is a godsend to test out and understand what is happening with regex.

+### R1D14 5/18/2020
+I finished the debugging module and the first half of the data structures module on FCC.
+Mostly learned about all of the various ways to interact with Arrays.